 Grabber Outdoor's Space All-Weather Blanket just might be the single greatest piece of survival gear I own.
-I don't make statements like this very often, but this is one piece of gear that's truly a marvel of versatility, toughness and utility.
+I don't make statements like this often, but this is one piece of gear that's truly a marvel of versatility, toughness and utility.
 It's a ground tarp, a shelter, windbreaker, sunshade, rain poncho and even a rainwater collector.
 But its most important quality is its incredible ability to capture and reflect even small amounts of heat.
-This makes it an incredible cold weather survival tool, as even the heat from the tiniest wood fire or backpacking stove can be used to warm the body, as you'll see in our test below.
+This makes it an awesome cold weather survival tool, as even the heat from the tiniest wood fire or backpacking stove can be used to warm the body, as you'll see in our test below.

 - Shelter: Use as a personal shelter by facing silver side outward to reflect light and heat rays